 Like so many innovations, the T-shirt quilt was probably first made by any number of quilters around the same time period.
 I don’t think that it was just one person’s idea.
 As they say, necessity is the mother of invention.
 The necessity in this case, was too many T-shirts.
 The invention was the T-shirt quilt.

-It Began with The Sampler
+It Began With the Sampler

 When T-shirt quilts were first made in the 1980's, they were patterned after a popular style quilt being made at that time called a “Sampler.”